richardxuyixuan/capstone-project/README.md

 ## Capstone Project for AdView

-### Yixuan Xu, Sumin Lee, Jianzhong (Ken) Shi, Yutong Wang, Jiarui Zhang
+A project by Yixuan Xu, Sumin Lee, Jianzhong (Ken) Shi, Yutong Wang, Jiarui Zhang

-### Special thanks to the AdView team for their continuous support!
+Special thanks to the AdView team for their continuous support!

 **First Time Use**